Forgetting is Competition: Rethinking Unlearning as Representation Interference in Diffusion Models: Experiments

-While weight-space localization determines \textit{where} to intervene, distractor concepts determine \textit{how} representation competition is applied during unlearning.
-We study several distractor selection strategies while keeping the localization strategy and unlearning objective fixed, thereby isolating the effect of competing concepts themselves.
-The approaches include: \begin{itemize}[noitemsep,nolistsep,leftmargin=*] \item \textbf{CLIP-Nearest:} Selects concepts semantically similar to the target concept. \item \textbf{CLIP-Farthest:} Selects concepts semantically different from the target concept. \item \textbf{AdvUnlearn~\cite{zhang2024defensive}:} Constructs a retain set by leveraging an LLM as a judge to filter prompts from COCO~\cite{lin2014microsoft}, excluding those related to the target concept.
-A new subset is sampled at every iteration. \item \textbf{CA~\cite{kumari2023ablating}:} Uses anchor concepts uniquely associated with each object and style.
-These anchors remain fixed but subsets are resampled after each iteration. \item \textbf{SurgUn:} Proposes a fixed set of 100 distractor concepts sampled from five categories to span the semantic space (see Figure \ref{fig: distractor_distribution} and \ref{fig: Distractor_concepts_appendix}). \end{itemize}
+\textbf{AdvUnlearn}~\citet{zhang2024defensive} constructs a retain set by using an LLM judge to filter COCO prompts~\citet{lin2014microsoft}, excluding prompts related to the target concept, but resamples this subset at every iteration. \textbf{CA}~\citet{kumari2023ablating} uses anchor concepts uniquely associated with each object and style, where the anchor pool is fixed but subsets are resampled after each iteration.
+We also include a \textbf{Random Noise} baseline, which samples Gaussian noise as the distractor signal to test whether arbitrary perturbations provide the same benefit as meaningful concept-level distractors.

-Although each method introduces non-target information, they differ in the consistency and scope of competition imposed during training.
-In contrast, SurgUn maintains a fixed and semantically diverse set of distractor concepts throughout unlearning.